HILALOZTEMEL/HILALOZTEMELLL/README.md

 ### Hi there 👋 this is Hilal Öztemel

 - 🔭 I’m currently working on Deep Learning
-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently learning Computer Vision and Swift

 ### Socials